-As the 2018 midterm election gets closer there are a few things that you can do to prepare to vote.
-The election is fast approaching and deadlines will come sooner than you realize.
+As the 2019 local elections gets closer, there are a few things you can do to prepare to vote.

 Find out if you’re registered and get registered if you’re not